tencentyun/intlcloud-documents/yehe_doc/数据库/时序数据库 CTSDB/HTTP API 参考/CTSDB 1.0/新建metric_intl_en.md

  - expire_day: data expiration time in days, which is a non-zero integer.
 Once expired, the data will be automatically cleared.
 By default, it is the minimum value -1, which indicates that the data will never expire.
  - refresh_interval: data refresh interval, which is 10 seconds by default.
 The written data can be queried after being refreshed from the memory to disk.
  - number_of_shards: number of metric shards, which is a positive integer and 3 by default.
 This parameter can be ignored for small metrics.
 A large metric can be divided into shards, and each shard can be up to 25 GB in size.
- - number_of_replicas: number of replicas, which is a non-negative integer; for example, 1 indicates one master and one replica.
+ - number_of_replicas: number of replicas, which is a positive integer; for example, 1 indicates one master and one replica.
 The default value is 1.
  - [rolling_period](id:rolling): child metric period (in days), which is a non-zero integer.
 When CTSDB stores data, to facilitate data expiration and improve query efficiency, it stores data in **child metrics** by the specified time interval, which is subject to the data expiration time by default.
 The relationships between the default child metric period and data expiration time are as detailed below:
  - max_string_length: maximum length of a custom string, which is a positive integer.
-Its maximum value is 2^31 - 1, and its default value is 256.
+Its maximum value is 32765, and its default value is 256.
  - default_date_format: format of the `date` data type of custom tags and fields, which is `strict_date_optional_time` or `epoch_millis` by default.
  - indexed_fields: fields whose indexes need to be retained in the fields.
 You can use an array to specify multiple fields.
  - default_type: default type of new fields.
 Its valid values are `tag` and `field`, and its default value is `tag`.